jrfoulds/MixedMembershipWordEmbeddings/README.md

 * MMnormalizedEmbeddings.txt, the topic embeddings, normalized to unit length (topics by dimensions).

 Example scripts which run the above on the NIPS corpus are provided in NIPS_demo.sh (bash) and NIPS_demo.bat (windows).

+In the matlab folder, scripts are provided for recovering normalized topics and distributions over topics, and for reporting the top words in the topics.
+These methods could easily be re-implemented in any other language, if you do not have matlab.
+After running the java and python scripts, try running matlab/results_demo.m.

 ## Author